Introduction

 1. Jassaram Pander v.
 State of Rajasthan

-- Facts – The petitioner in this case is an accused under the POCSO Act.
+The petitioner in this case is an accused under the POCSO Act.
 Over the period, the victim has attained the age of majority and no longer falls within the definition of a “child” as provided under Section 2(d) of the POCSO Act.
 Consequently, a prayer has been made that now adherence to the procedure outlined under Section 33(2) of the POCSO Act should not be deemed mandatory.

-Court’s Observations:
+Court’s Observation

-- POCSO is a sui generis child-rights law, but strict interpretation applies
+- POCSO is a sui generis child-rights law, but the strict construction of penal statutes applies.

 2. Anujith v.
 State of Kerela

-The Court ruled that- mode of examination via sec 33(2) continues even after the victim attains majority because the determinant is the date of commission of offence, not the date of examination (live law, manupatra)
+The Court ruled that – mode of examination via sec 33(2) continues even after the victim attains majority because the determinant is the date of commission of offence, not the date of examination (live law, manupatra)

 3. Mahammad Ali Akbar v.
 State of Karnataka